AaronRandall/scenarios/README.md

 Record interactions with your iOS app using Instruments, then package the output as tests.
 Scenarios enables you to easily run a collection of tests against simulated and hardware app installs, and can be used ad-hoc, or connected to a continuous integration server.

-Here's what the sample app & tests included with this project look like running on a simulator and iPhone:
+Here's what the sample app & tests included with this project look like running on a simulator:

 [Scenarios demo on YouTube](http://www.youtube.com/watch?v=sdYtScmuWCk)